fauzaanu/onlydjango/README.md

-# Only Django - Still a WIP
+# Only Django - Boilerplate Template

-The boilerplate template for building applications fast without going outside of django for the most part.
+This boilerplate template is designed to help you build Django applications quickly, leveraging Django’s features and integrating modern tools for efficient development.

 ## Frontend

-We would be using django templates.
-For dynamic UI updates we would be using htmx and alpinejs would be used for most client side UI updates.
-We would be using tailwindcss for styling and any extra libraries that is relevant can be used such as fontawesome.
+- **Templates:** We use Django templates for rendering views.
+- **Dynamic UI Updates:** Utilize [HTMX](https://htmx.org/) for dynamic updates.
+- **Client-Side Interactivity:** Implement [Alpine.js](https://alpinejs.dev/) for handling client-side UI interactions.
+- **Styling:** [Tailwind CSS](https://tailwindcss.com/) is used for styling, with optional integration of additional libraries like [Font Awesome](https://fontawesome.com/) for icons.

 ## Backend

-The general idea of this boilerplate is that `models.py` would contain most business logic within each model.
-For example if a template requires to check the state of a certain database object, there will be a model method for that.
-If a model method alone cannot handle this, only then would we bring this logic into views.py and pass in as additional context.
-For the most part, the only context that gets passed will be the database object itself
+- **Business Logic:** Most business logic is encapsulated within `models.py`.
+For instance, if a template needs to check the state of a database object, the logic is typically managed via model methods.
+- **Context Handling:** If a model method alone cannot handle the logic, it will be moved to `views.py`.

 ## AI for Coding

-This template also includes aider a much better alternative to cursor IMO.
+- **Code Assistance:** This template includes aider, a better alternative to Cursor for enhanced coding support that gives you privacy + doesnt force you to break out of your already productive IDE

 ## Background Tasks

-Background tasks are by default processed through huey a very simple task que.
-However Celery based launch configs are present in the railway json files.

-## 1-click deploy to Railway

-This template is also optimized so that it can be deployed instantly to railway without any additional configurations
+- **Task Processing:** By default, background tasks are managed using [Huey](https://huey.readthedocs.io/en/latest/), a simple task queue.
+- **Celery Support:** Configuration files for Celery are included for more complex task handling, available in the Railway JSON files.

+## 1-Click Deployment

+- **Railway Integration:** This template is optimized for one-click deployment on [Railway](https://railway.app/) with minimal configuration required.